rmaarle/me41035/content/pages/assignments.rst

 one member of your group and two scenarios of your choice.
 A windless, flat, straight route will offer an easier prediction whereas wind, grade, and directional variations will be more challenging.
-The complexity is your choice (well, unless mother nature makes the choice for you).
+The complexity is your choice (unless mother nature makes the choice for you).

 The aims are to: